What is Brexit and How Will it Affect Private Aviation?

 Previously, private aircraft could fly freely between the UK and other European countries.
 New agreements will have to be drawn up in order for this to continue.

 Restrictions could be placed on private aircraft aiming to make internal flights within an EU country.
 For example, an operator may wish to drop one passenger off in Rome before picking up another in Milan.
-These kind of flights help drive the private aviation sector by avoiding wasted fuel and empty legs whilst making short hop journeys as profitable as possible.
+These kinds of flights help drive the private aviation sector by avoiding wasted fuel and empty legs whilst making short hop journeys as profitable as possible.
 With London attracting the highest levels of private aviation in all of Europe, this could prove worrying.

 Ex-London Mayor Boris Johnson drummed up plenty of rhetoric regarding the removal of “red tape” as part of an agenda to promote the Leave campaign, but for the private aviation sector it could prove to be the opposite case.